NodeDiver/subscriptn-simple/SECURITY.md

 ## 🚨 Reporting Security Issues

-If you find a security vulnerability in SubscriptN, please report it privately:
+If you find a security vulnerability in Bitinfrashop, please report it privately:

 **Email**: [nodediver@proton.me](mailto:nodediver@proton.me)